EAP and WHS Compliance in Australia: Meeting Mental Health and Safety Standards

 Why Mental Health Is Now a Compliance Priority

-According to the Safe Work Australia Code of Practice, psychosocial threats are regarded as legitimate dangers that may be encountered in the workplace.
-This is the understanding that is taken into account.
-It is possible that ignoring problems such as excessive labor, bullying, or mental stress could be considered a breach of the regulations in some circumstances.
-To be proactive and preventative, employee assistance programs (EAPs) offer workers private mental health care that aids them in coping with and recovering from these challenges.
-This support is provided to workers in order to help them be proactive and preventative.
-Additionally, they provide evidence to the authorities that the business has a well-organized and evidence-based policy in place to deal with psychological dangers.
-This is an added benefit.
+The Safe Work Australia Code of Practice says that psychosocial risks are real dangers that can happen at work.
+This is the understanding that is being used.
+In some cases, not dealing with difficulties like too much work, bullying, or emotional stress could be seen as breaking the rules.
+Employee assistance programs (EAPs) offer workers private mental health care that helps them deal with and get over these problems.
+This is a proactive and preventative measure.
+This support is given to workers so they can be proactive and avoid problems.
+They also show the authorities that the business has a well-organized, evidence-based policy in place to deal with psychological risks.
+This is a plus.

 Employee: